tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 * A public key (with its associated algorithm)
 * A list of valid server names

-The signature on the delegated credential indicates a delegation from the certificate which is issued to the TLS server operator.
-The key pair used to sign a delegated credential is presumed to be one whose public key is contained in an X.509 certificate that associates one or more names to the sub-certificate signing key.
+The signature on the credential indicates a delegation from the certificate which is issued to the TLS server operator.
+The key pair used to sign a credential is presumed to be one whose public key is contained in an X.509 certificate that associates one or more names to the credential.

-A TLS handshake that uses delegated credentials differs from a normal handshake in a few important ways:
+A TLS handshake that uses credentials differs from a normal handshake in a few important ways:

 * The client provides an extension in its ClientHello that indicates support for this mechanism
-* The server provides both the certificate chain terminating in its certificate as well as the delegated credential.
+* The server provides both the certificate chain terminating in its certificate as well as the credential.
-* The client uses information in the server's certificate to verify the signature on the delegated credential and verify that the server is asserting an expected identity.
+* The client uses information in the server's certificate to verify the signature on the credential and verify that the server is asserting an expected identity.
-* The client uses the public key in the delegated credential as the server's working key for the TLS handshake.
+* The client uses the public key in the credential as the server's working key for the TLS handshake.
-* The client uses the list of valid server names in the delegated credential to verify that the credential is valid for the server.
+* The client uses the list of valid server names in the credential to verify that the credential is valid for the server.

-The delegated credential signature is subject to the negotiated signature algorithms.
+The credential signature is subject to the negotiated signature algorithms.
-A delegated credential cannot be used if the client advertises support for delegated credentials however a server does not have a certificate which is compatible with any of the negotiated signature algorithms.
+A credential cannot be used if the client advertises support for credentials however a server does not have a certificate which is compatible with any of the negotiated signature algorithms.

+It was noted by [J\"{a}ger et al.] that certificates in use by servers that support outdated protocols such as SSLv2 can be used to forge signatures for certificates that contain the keyEncipherment KeyUsage [[RFC5280 section 4.2.1.3]] In order to prevent this type of cross-protocol attack, clients MUST NOT accept connections from certificates with the keyEncipherment KeyUsage.

+[[ Nick - This is a much less stringent requirement than a new flag, since it means that all existing ECDSA certificates can be re-used.]]

-Delegated credentials allow the server to terminate TLS connections on behalf of the certificate owner.
-If a delegated credential is stolen, there is no mechanism for revoking it without revoking the certificate itself.
-To limit the exposure of a delegation credential compromise, servers MUST NOT issue delegated credentials with a validity period longer than 7 days.
-Clients MUST NOT accept delegated credentials with longer validity periods. [[ TODO: which alert should the client send? ]]
+Credentials allow the server to terminate TLS connections on behalf of the certificate owner.
+If a credential is stolen, there is no mechanism for revoking it without revoking the certificate itself.
+To limit the exposure of a delegation credential compromise, servers MUST NOT issue credentials with a validity period longer than 7 days.
+Clients MUST NOT accept credentials with longer validity periods. [[ TODO: which alert should the client send? ]]

-[[ Ed. - The specifics of how delegated credentials are structured and provided by the server are still to be determined; see below. ]]
+[[ Ed. - The specifics of how credentials are structured and provided by the server are still to be determined; see below. ]]